 Dachshunds are known for their short and stubby legs.
 This is called dwarfism in dogs, according to the National Institutes of Health.
 And as you can imagine, short legs are not the most ideal to help the dog propel through the water.

-Unfortunately, this is not the case with Dachshunds.
+This is not the case with Dachshunds.
 Their short legs, combined with a small thigh, gives them a clear disadvantage in the water.
-So next time your Doxie seems to be struggling in water, don’t over-work them.
+So next time your Dachshund seems to be struggling in water, try not to over-work them.
 Give them a breather.

 Similar to the Welsh Corgis, Dachshunds are known for their long bodies.
 They’re infamously called the “hot dog” or wiener dog for a reason.
 Their bodies are elongated and disproportionate to the legs that are already unusually short.

 But how does a long body affect the Dachshund’s swimming ability?
 When the long body is combined with short legs, the dog is lower to the ground.
-In water, the dog is closer to the water as well.
+And when swimming, the dog is closer to the water as well.
 This means they’ll need to always keep their head upwards, making it difficult to swim.

 According to Psychology Today, Dachshunds are not the only ones that struggle with this due to the odd elongated shape of their bodies.
 The Basset Hound, Welsh Corgis, Lancashire and Dachsbracke will all suffer from this.

 When you think of the canine kingdom’s best swimmers, such as the Golden Retriever, Poodle or the Lab – they all have similar qualities.
 That is, they’re all big dogs with long legs and a proportionate body.
 The Dachshunds are the exact opposite.